Share this page:

 Program to reduce wild rabbit populations that graze on vegetation, crops, and pastures.

-Funding to support country students at public schools financially impacted by drought to participate in camps and excursions.
-Go to the Department for Education website.
+[APPLICATIONS CLOSED] Funding from the Department for Education to support country students at public schools financially impacted by drought to participate in camps and excursions.

 Additional funding has been allocated to Future Drought Fund preparedness and resilience programs.